Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

 What works:

 Precision in every detail.
-Biotech brands that demonstrate typographic consistency, perfect alignment, and immaculate production values across all materials signal organizational precision that is directly relevant to scientific credibility.
+Biotech brands that demonstrate typographic consistency, perfect alignment, and immaculate production values across all materials signal organizational precision directly relevant to scientific credibility.
 The visual quality of a biotech brand's materials is a proxy signal for the quality of their laboratory standards.
+Investors and HCPs notice this even when they cannot articulate why.

 A clear mission statement that is not generic.
 "Transforming the lives of patients with serious diseases" is the mission statement of approximately 60% of biotech companies.
 It communicates nothing distinctive.
 Strong biotech brands articulate a specific problem, a specific approach, and a specific belief about the future of medicine that only they hold.
 This specificity is as important in the brand identity as the visual language.

 Color that is differentiated within the clinical palette.
 The clinical blue-white palette is a category convention for good reasons: it communicates the trust and precision associations that biotech brands need.
 But within this constraint, differentiation is possible.
 Deep navy versus bright cerulean blue communicate different brand characters.
-Warm white versus pure white have different psychological associations.
 The palette choices within the category conventions determine whether a biotech brand looks generically clinical or specifically itself.

 What does not work: